PrajjwalDatir/HTTP-Prajjwal/README.md

 # HTTP Webserver From Scratch
 ## Implemented RFC of HTTP using SOCKET programming in python3

+### HOW TO RUN

+main file cotaining the code => httpserver.py

+#### To run main file with restart,start, quit functionality running in SEPARATE window
+    bash master.sh
+#### To run main file with restart,start, quit functionality running in SAME window
+    python3 master.py port_number

+#### To Test the program Run
+    python3 testing/autoTest.py 5562

 # HTTP-Web-Server
 This is the project based on http protocol that has been used in day to day life.
 All dimensions are considered according to rfc 2616